upendrak/swc-stanford-20180329/sessions/shell.rst

 3. ``wc -l * | head -3 | sort -n``
 4. ``wc -l * | sort -n | head -3``

+3. What does ``>>`` mean?

+What is the difference between:

+``echo hello > testfile01.txt``

+and:

+``echo hello >> testfile02.txt``

+Hint: Try executing each command twice in a row and then examining the output files.

+4. The command ``uniq`` removes adjacent duplicated lines from its input.
+For example, if a file ``salmon.txt`` contains:

+.. code-block :: bash

+	coho
+	coho
+	steelhead
+	coho
+	steelhead
+	steelhead

+then ``uniq salmon.txt`` produces:

+.. code-block :: bash

+	coho
+	steelhead
+	coho
+	steelhead

+Why do you think ``uniq`` only removes *adjacent* duplicated lines?
+(Hint: think about very large data sets.)
+What other command could you combine with it in a pipe to remove all duplicated lines?

 5. Finding things
 =================

-You can guess someone's age by how they talk about search: young people use "Google" as a verb, while crusty old Unix programmers use "grep".
+You can guess someone's age by how they talk about search: young people use "Google" as a verb, while crusty old Unix programmers use ``grep``.
 The word is a contraction of "global/regular expression/print", a common sequence of operations in early Unix text editors.
 It is also the name of a very useful command-line program.

 ``grep`` finds and prints lines in files that match a pattern.
 For our examples, we will use a file that contains three haikus taken from a 1998 competition in Salon magazine.
 For this set of examples we're going to be working in the writing subdirectory: